cloudtruth/interposer/README.md

 [![codecov](https://codecov.io/gh/tuono/interposer/branch/develop/graph/badge.svg?token=HKUTULQQSA)](https://codecov.io/gh/tuono/interposer)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-WARNING!!!

-WARNING!!!
-This readme needs to be updated following the major refactoring.

-WARNING!!!

 The interposer package core allows you to wrap a module, class, object, method, or function with the ability to perform pre- and post- call analysis or manipulation on the arguments, result, or exception.
+This behavior can either be "always on" (i.e. in production code) or patched in through tests.
 With interposer you can:

 - Audit calls made.
 - Block calls that should not be made (for example, read-only vs. read-write).
 - Modify arguments before calls are made.
-- Record and playback interactions with packages.
+- Record and playback interactions with packages for hybrid testing.

 Classic unit testing involves writing mocks or simulators for third party services.
 When a service is mocked, the test is typically only as good as